caruby/scat/README.md

 Scat is a reference implementation which captures minimal specimen information.
 Adding edit fields is done in a single simple text configuration file.

-Enhance Scat for your own site as follows:
+There are two ways to enhance Scat for your own site:

+The quick-and-dirty approach:

+1. Edit the following file:

+  <pre>`jgem environment gemdir`/gems/caruby-scat*/conf/fields.yaml</pre>

+2. Add or remove fields to display.

+3. Refresh the Scat edit page.

+The sound approach:

 1. Install [git](http://git-scm.com/) on your workstation if necessary.

-2. Install Scat as described in the Installation section above.

-3. Make a workspace directory on your workstation.
+2. Make a workspace directory on your workstation.

-4. From that directory, execute <tt>git clone git://github.com/caruby/scat.git</tt>
+3. From that directory, execute the following:

+   `git clone git://github.com/caruby/scat.git`

-5. Modify the <tt>conf/fields.yaml</tt> configuration file to add edit fields.
+4. Modify the `conf/fields.yaml` configuration file to add edit fields.

-6. Modify the <tt>scat/public/stylesheets/scat.css</tt> file to change the web display.
+5. Modify the `scat/public/stylesheets/scat.css` file to change the web display.

-7. Add views and routes to this [Sinatra](http://www.sinatrarb.com/) application as you see fit.
+6. Add views and routes to this [Sinatra](http://www.sinatrarb.com/) application as you see fit.

-8. Run Scat with your changes by executing the following in the workspace <tt>scat</tt> directory:
+7. Run Scat with your changes by executing the following in the workspace `scat` directory:

    `rackup`

-9. See your changes by opening a web browser on <tt>http://localhost:4567/</tt>.
+8. See your changes by opening a web browser on `http://localhost:4567/`.

-11. Change the version number in the <tt>lib/scat/version.rb</tt> file by appending a branch number, e.g. change the base version <tt>1.2.2</tt> to <tt>1.2.2.1</tt>
+9. When you are satisfied with the changes, bump the version number in the `lib/scat/version.rb` file by appending a branch number, e.g. change the base version `1.2.2` to `1.2.2.1`.

 10. Package your changes by executing the following: